sagism/predict/README.md

   2. Monte Carlo - Roll the dice daily on completion for that day till all content is completed.
 Do this many times and generate a distribution of completion dates

 # Using

+Just load the html file in a modern browser.

 Some sample data is provided in the page, but you can upload your own data from a csv file using the following format:

   yyyy-mm-dd,remaining
   yyyy-mm-dd,remaining

-See sample file under data
+See sample file Project_X.csv

 # License

 Creative-Commons 1.0

 Attribution to Sagi Smolarski - sagism@gmail.com